 Bacteria and Chlorine Residual

 Public water systems can temporarily modify sample siting plans to minimize contact with the public.
 Notify your district representative via email of these changes.
 Chlorine residual monitoring can be collected at a hydrant, pump stations and elevated and ground level tanks; however, these locations should not be primary alternative selections to routine monitoring locations.
 Hydrants could produce false positive bacteria results that public water systems would need to address.
-As always, when sampling for coliform bacteria, public water systems must collect chlorine residuals.
+As always, when sampling for coliform bacteria, community public water systems and non-transient non-community public water systems with population >1,000 must collect chlorine residuals.

 Distribution fluoride monitoring may be suspended but must continue at the entry point to distribution.

 Ground Water systems with Iron and Manganese removal should continue to monitor for iron and manganese.
 Surface water systems not feeding permanganate and with historical results below the secondary MCL of 0.05 mg/L may cease weekly manganese sampling.
 Please contact your district office representative via email to verify your ability to cease sampling.